Is Alaska Air Group Inc. (NYSE:ALK) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-The company has 10 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of $0.96 for the current quarter, with a high estimate of $1.15 and a low estimate of $0.56, while EPS last year was $0.24.
-The consensus estimate for the next quarter is -$0.19, with high estimates of $0.26 and low estimates of -$0.71.
+The company has Albemarle Corporation analysts who recommend its stock at the moment.
+The consensus estimate for the next quarter is $136.35, with high estimates of $134.09 and low estimates of $747.86.